Feminism

 The fight is feminist if it is focused on the freedom to choose, on the freedom from any political, social or religious conditioning.
 The freedom to choose to be or not to be a virgin when getting married.
 The freedom to choose to have or not to have multiple sexual partners.
 The freedom to choose to wear or not to wear a miniskirt while walking alone on the street at night.
 The freedom to wear or not to wear a head scarf; the freedom to expose one’s breast, or not.

-In choosing provocation, FEMENs act like a ‘devil’s mirror’.
-Canadian journalist Louis-Philippe Messier has a pertinent analysis: “FEMEN acts as a sort of mirror on which everyone sees their own daemons.
+“FEMEN acts as a sort of mirror on which everyone sees their own daemons.
 They trigger all sorts of accusations that are quite revealing of the obsessions of those who made them.
 For instance, in strongly anti-Semitic countries, they are accused of being a Jewish conspiracy financed by Israel.
-Whereas for some of the French far-right they are “Ukrainian whores” on a mission for “George Soros’ gang” in order to destroy the western nation-state whilst turning citizens into pure consumers.
+Whereas for some of the French far-right they are ‘Ukrainian whores’ on a mission for ‘George Soros’ gang’ in order to destroy the western nation-state whilst turning citizens into pure consumers.
 Whereas for an ultra-catholic, FEMEN clearly is a proto-Marxist atheist group trying to undermine Christianity and family values.
 For anti-feminists, it goes without saying that FEMEN represent everything that is horrible with feminism: its castratory misandry.
 For some on the Left, they are playing in the hand of the xenophobic extreme right by opposing the head scarf.
 There are even accusations of sorcery and prostitution emanating from Ukraine and Russia.
 So clearly this patchwork of accusations tells more about the prosecutors than the accused.”

 Ukrainian Amazons taking up the fight

 To show up topless and fist raised in the air is one thing.
-To adopt a fighter positioning like amazons ready to fight is another one.
+To adopt a fighter positioning like Amazons ready to fight is another one.
 FEMEN leader Inna Shevchenko talks about the activists as soldiers.
 To make her point, she stages their martial art training sessions in front of the media.

 That is not to minimise the hard knocks they receive when they get evacuated by the police, or abused by the security guards of their opponents.
 However, through this warrior positioning, the group attracts totally committed activists.
 And the truth is that the number of active FEMENs is a paltry: a few dozen members across Europe, a dozen members in France.
 The reality is that they truly mostly exist in the media, through their provocative interventions where there are often more journalists than FEMEN activists.

-Topless Jihad in Paris, to support Tunisian Femen Amina, April 2013. @ Jacob Khrist
+Topless Jihad in Paris, to support Tunisian Femen Amina, April 2013. @ Jacob Khrist.

 Those inflammatory interventions then raise legitimate questions: it is easy to understand that in embryonic democracies, political and religious institutions can have openly misogynistic positions, and therefore that a vigorous struggle is necessary to transgress authority.
-However, in places like France, physical confrontation with obscure extremist catholic movements can appear more questionable, as to whether is really helps the cause.
+However, in places like France, physical confrontation with obscure extremist catholic movements can appear more questionable, as to whether this really helps the cause.
 Do the FEMEN want to remain a small anarchist group?
 By the way, it is to follow this logic against the system, that Tunisian FEMEN Amina left the movement to an anarchist group.